paritytech/extended-parachain-template/docs/governance.md

 EPT comes with two runtimes `devnet` and `mainnet`.
 The `devnet` is a runtime that's targeted solely for development and quick testing of on-chain logic, thus it makes sense to include `pallet-sudo`.
 But to demonstrate that this is not an ideal production-ready practice, the `mainnet` configures `pallet-sudo` with a **multisig** key.
 More information on multisigs can be found on this [Multisig Deep Dive](https://youtu.be/J2OAcd4sWfA?si=yC4zKiQGY1FrQt_v).

-As an example the mainnet comes configured with a 3-account multisig for the sudo key, with a threshold of 2 meaning that at least 2/3 pf the inital authority set must sign and send a privileged call for it to pass `ensure_root(Origin)` check.
+As an example the mainnet comes configured with a 3-account multisig for the sudo key, with a threshold of 2 meaning that at least 2/3 of the inital authority set must sign and send a privileged call for it to pass `ensure_root(Origin)` check.
 This means increased security, you don't have to rely on a single key to perform superuser actions, and increased decentralization, or at least a taste of it, given that the keys maybe distributed across locations to prevent compromise.

 ### Governance in Production: